nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-create-bulk-actions-studio.md

 1. Go to Studio Designer.
 You will start in the **UI** tab.
 1. Open the **Buttons** menu, hover over the **Create** button and select **Button**.
-1. Fill in the form as follows:
+1. Fill in the form as below:
   1. Name: `bulkValidationButton`
   1. Slot: `Results Selection Actions`
   1. Order: `1`